-Elsewhere in Brooklyn, the Collective is developing a co-living space at 555 Broadway on three parking lots at the intersection of Broadway and Lorimer in Bushwick.
+Elsewhere in Brooklyn, the Collective is developing a co-living space at 555 Broadway on three parking lots at the intersection of Broadway and Lorimer in Williamsburg.
 In London, the company operates a co-living and co-working space as well as “pilot initiatives to provide accommodation for homeless people,” according to the company.

 Many in the community hoped the iconic theater could be saved.
 Developer Yosef Ariel, who purchased the three lots in 2012, sold them to developer Eli Hemway of Industrie Capital Partners for $18.5 million in 2015.